rowanhill/wiremock-php/Readme.md

     ->withHeader('Content-Type', WireMock::equalTo('text/xml')));
 ```

 If a verification fails a `VerificationException` is thrown.
-As this is a subclass of
+If PHPUnit is present on the include path, this will be a
-`PHPUnit_Framework_AssertionFailedError`, this will cause any containing PHPUnit test to fail.
+subclass of `PHPUnit_Framework_AssertionFailedError`, thus causing any containing PHPUnit test to fail; if PHPUnit is
+not present, `VerificationException` subclasses `Exception`.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/rowanhill/wiremock-php/trend.png)](https://bitdeli.com/free "Bitdeli Badge")